Baybayin: Decline

-Baybayin fell out of use in much of the Philippines under Spanish rule.
+Baybayin gradually fell out of use in much of the Philippines under Spanish rule.
 Learning the Latin alphabet also helped Filipinos to make socioeconomic progress, as they could rise to relatively prestigious positions such as clerks, scribes and secretaries.
 In 1745, Sebastián de Totanés wrote in his Arte de la lengua tagala that "The Indian [Filipino] who knows how to read baybayin is now rare, and rarer still is one who knows how to write [it].
 They now all read and write in our Castilian [i.e. Latin] letters."
 Between 1751 and 1754, Juan José Delgado wrote that "the [native] men devoted themselves to the use of our [Latin] writing".
 The ambiguity of vowels i/e and o/u, the lack of syllable-final consonants, and of letters for some Spanish sounds may also have contributed to the decline of baybayin.

 The rarity of pre-Hispanic baybayin texts has led to a common misconception that fanatical Spanish priests must have destroyed the majority of native documents.
-Anthropologist and historian H. Otley Beyer wrote in The Philippines before Magellan (1921) that, "one Spanish priest in Southern Luzon boasted of having destroyed more than three hundred scrolls written in the native character".
-In fact, historians have been unable to verify Beyer's claim, and there is no direct evidence of substantial destruction of documents by Spanish missionaries.
-Hector Santos has suggested that, although Spanish friars may have occasionally burned short documents such as incantations, curses, and spells (for the Church deemed them evil), there was no systematic destruction of pre-Hispanic manuscripts.
+Anthropologist and historian H. Otley Beyer alleged in The Philippines before Magellan (1921) that, "one Spanish priest in Southern Luzon boasted of having destroyed more than three hundred scrolls written in the native character", but the veracity of this statement remains unresolved among historians today, and there is no direct evidence of substantial destruction of documents by Spanish missionaries.
+Hector Santos has suggested that, although Spanish friars may have occasionally burned short documents such as incantations, curses, and spells (deemed evil by the Church), there was no systematic destruction of pre-Hispanic manuscripts.
 Morrow also notes that there are no recorded instances of pre-Hispanic Filipinos writing on scrolls, and that the most likely reason why no pre-Hispanic documents survived is because they wrote on perishable materials such as leaves and bamboo.
 There are also no reports of Tagalog written scriptures, as the Filipinos kept their theological knowledge in oral form while using the Baybayin for secular purposes and talismans.

-The scholar Isaac Donoso claims that the documents written in the native language and in native scripts played a significant role in the judicial and legal life of the colony and noted that many colonial-era documents written in baybayin still exist in some repositories, including the library of the University of Santo Tomas.
-He also noted that the early Spanish missionaries did not suppress the usage of the baybayin script but instead may have even promoted it as a measure to stop Islamization, since the Tagalog language was moving from baybayin to Jawi, the Arabized script of Islamized Southeast Asian societies.
+The scholar Isaac Donoso claims that the documents written in the native language and in native scripts played a significant role in the judicial and legal life of the early colonial period and noted that many colonial-era documents written in baybayin (two of which were currently released to the public) still exist in some repositories, including the library of the University of Santo Tomas.
+He also noted that the early Spanish missionaries did not suppress the usage of the baybayin script, but instead promoted it as a measure to stop Islamization, since the Tagalog language was moving from baybayin to Jawi, the Arabized script of Islamized Southeast Asian societies.
 Paul Morrow also suggests that Spanish friars helped to preserve baybayin by continuing its use even after it had been abandoned by most Filipinos.